rChrisb/holbertonschool-shell/init_files_variables_and_expansions/README.md

 ----------------------------------------------------------------------------------------------------------------
 ### <p align=center>`7.
 Global variable`</p>
+Create a script that creates a new global variable.

+Name: BEST
+Value: School

 ----------------------------------------------------------------------------------------------------------------
 ### <p align=center>`8.
 Every addition to true knowledge is an addition to human power`</p>